$L^{p}$-estimate of Schr\"odinger maximal function in higher dimensions: Two algorithms

-We will adopt two algorithms introduced by Hickman-Rogers in \cite{HR1} to continue the proof of Theorem \ref{th4}.
+From this section, we start to prove Theorem \ref{th4}.
+We will adopt two algorithms introduced by Hickman-Rogers in \cite{HR1}.
 The method developed by Guth \cite{G2} in the study of restriction conjecture relies on polynomial partitioning and scale induction.
 Hickman-Rogers used the algorithm instead of scale induction to give a new proof of Guth's result.
 The main advantage of the algorithm is to lead to a more detailed geometry analysis on different scales.

 Now we introduce the first algorithm.
 It is a dimensional reduction, essentially passing from an $m$-dimensional to an $(m-1)$-dimensional situation.
 More precisely, we start with a function $f$ which is concentrated in wave packets from $ \mathbb{T}_Z[r]$, and $Z$ is an $m$-dimensional transverse complete intersection.
 Using Theorem \ref{p-p low}, we can divide $\|e^{it\Delta}f\|_{BL^{p,q}(B_{r})}$ into the cellular and algebraic case.
-The algebraic case can further separate into the transverse and tangential case according to the angle condition.
-If it's the tangential case, we already pass from an $m$-dimensional to an $(m-1)$-dimensional situation, then the algorithm closes.
+The algebraic case can further separated into the transverse and tangential case according to the angle condition.
+If it's the tangential case, we already pass from an $m$-dimensional to an $(m-1)$-dimensional situation, then the algorithm stops.
 Otherwise, we repeat the above steps to each cells produced by the cellular and transverse cases.
 0.5cm \textbf{[Alg-1]}-{The first algorithm}:\; Let $p \geq 2$,\ $0 < \epsilon \ll 1$, and $\delta,\delta_{n},...,\delta_1,\delta_{0}$ satisfy

 for some constant $C$.
 0.5cm

 \underline{\bf Input}. \begin{itemize} \item A ball $B_{r}\subset \mathbb{R}^{n+1}$ with radius $r \gg 1.$ \item A transverse complete intersection\ $Z$ of dimension $m \geq 2.$ \item A function $f$ satisfying supp$\widehat{f} \subset B^n(0,1)$, and $f$ is concentrated on scale $r$ wave packets which are\ $r^{-1/2+\delta_{m}}$-tangent to\ $Z$ in $B_{r}$. \end{itemize} 0.5cm